Nordix/xcluster/ovl/timezone/README.md

 # Xcluster ovl - timezone

 The timezone in `xcluster` is specified in `/etc/TZ` file on the VMs.
-The entire timezone data-base is not installed (of course) so the user friendly way, for instance `Pacific/Auckland` can **not** be used.
+The entire timezone data-base is not installed so the user friendly way, for instance `Pacific/Auckland` can **not** be used.
 Instead the more basic format must be used.
 Please read;

 ```